 This offering is being conducted on a firm commitment basis.
 The underwriters are obligated to take and pay for all of the shares offered by this prospectus if any such shares are taken.
 The underwriters are not required to take or pay for the shares covered by the underwriters' over-allotment option to purchase additional shares of common stock.
-We estimate that the total underwriting discounts and commissions payable will be \$406,000 based on an assumed offering price of \$4.00 per share, and the total gross proceeds to us, before commissions and expenses, will be \$5.8 million.
+The total underwriting discounts and commissions payable will be \$435,000 based on a public offering price of \$4.00 per share, and the total gross proceeds to us, before commissions and expenses, will be \$5.8 million.